Masahiro Yamamoto (baseball): Biography

 Yamamoto attended Nichidai Fujisawa High School, and was selected at age 18 by Chunichi.

 Yamamoto was the Central League Earned Run Average Champion in 1993, posting a 2.05 ERA.

 He won the 1994 Eiji Sawamura Award, going 19–8 with 3.49 ERA and 14 complete games.

 On September 16, 2006, Yamamoto threw a no-hitter against the Hanshin Tigers, becoming the oldest pitcher in NPB to throw a no-hit game.

 On September 5, 2014, Yamamoto won his first and only start of the season at Nagoya Dome in a shutout match against the Hanshin Tigers, making him the oldest Japanese pitcher to win a game, at 49 years, 25 days, surpassing the old mark of 48 years, 4 months set by the Hankyu Braves’ Shinji Hamazaki in 1950.
 During the game, he threw 90 pitches in five scoreless innings, gave up five hits and a walk, and striking out two.

 Yamamoto has pitched in six Japan Series with the Dragons, with his team winning once (in 2007).

+Other activities

+Yamamoto is a well known RC model aficionado, and came in 4th place in a RC tournament in 2002.
+He has also hosted an RC model TV show on Fuji TV ONE titled Yamamoto Masa no Rajiko Dojo.

+In addition, Yamamoto also has owned shares of racehorses, with his most successful horses being Al Ain and Shahryar.